kolenaIO/kolena/docs/metrics/meteor.md

 ---
-description: Learn about METEOR, a text similarity metric
+description: Measuring textual similarity with N-gram precision and recall
 ---

 # METEOR